nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Class Diagram of the Logic Component](images/LogicClassDiagram.png)
 <br/>*Figure 2: Class Diagram for Logic Component*

+The sections below give more details of each component.

 ### UI component

 ![Structure of the UI Component](images/UiClassDiagram.png)